nixys/nxs-backup/README.md

     * Backups of MongoDB (3.0/3.2/3.4/3.6/4.0/4.2/4.4/5.0/6.0/7.0/_all versions_)
     * Backups of Redis (_all versions_)
 * Fine-tune the database backup process with additional options for optimization purposes
-* Notifications via email and webhooks about events in the backup process
+* Notifications via email and webhooks about events of the backup process
 * Built-in generator of the configuration files to expedite initial setup
 * Easy to read and maintain configuration files with clear transparent structure
-* Possibility to restore backups with standard file/database tools (nxs-backup is not required)
+* Possibility to restore backups by standard file/database tools (nxs-backup is not required)
 * Support of user-defined scripts that extend functionality
-* Support of Environment variables in config files
+* Support of Environment variables in configuration files

 ### Who can use the tool?